osmo-support-lab/guides-and-info/readme/interacting-with-osmosis/query-flipside-database.md

 <br>

-#### This extra info in the lower panel is the actual data points you can query.
-You can combine several for a powerful search, and go even further by excluding others, using "and/or" statements, etc.
+### This extra info in the lower panel is the actual data points you can query.
+You can combine several for a powerful search, and go even further by excluding others, using "and/or" statements, etc. Click through these and run some sample/simulation queries to get a better idea of what data can be found and how to format your query.

-**The syntax is important.
+#### The syntax is important.
 The form will try to assist you by completing each term.
-If something isn't working or it won't accept a value you've entered, try enclosing it in single quotes.** [ ' ' ]
+If something isn't working or it won't accept a value you've entered, try enclosing it in single quotes. [ ' ' ]

 *Here's an example to get you started.
 This will return 'all' [ * ] entries from 'fact_daily_balances' where the address and date both match these values exactly.*
 ```